hidro-iri/Borinot/operation/2_borinot_bringup.md

 - Activate the Kill Switch (red switch in down position)

 ## Part 2: Software Start Up

+> ⚠️ **User at laptop** Login at the HiDRo laptop with user "hidro_admin" with password "drhesulab".

 Inside Borinot `ssh borinot-X`, usually `X=1`:
 1. Start `micrortps_client` in pixhawk:
     ``` bash